Tourism in Andhra Pradesh: Hills and valleys

 Araku Valley is a hill station in Alluri Sitharama Raju district.
-The Anantagiri and Sunkarimetta Reserved Forest, which are part of Araku Valley, are rich in biodiversity.
+The Anantagiri and Sunkarimetta Reserved Forest, which are part of Araku Valley, are rich in biodiversity and also.
 It has thick forests, coffee plantations, waterfalls.
-This scenic beauty attracts large number of tourists.

 Horsley Hills is a summer hill resort in the Annamayya district of Andhra Pradesh.
 It is situated at an elevation of 1,265 metres and attracts many tourists.
 The site which is the departure point for the Koundinya Wildlife Sanctuary at a distance of 87 km.
-The Papi Hills located in Khammam district near Bhadrachalam surrounding the Godavari river is also famous.
+The Papi Hills located in Khammam district near Bhadrachalam surrounding the Godavari River are also famous.

 Coringa Wild Life Sanctuary near Kakinada is the second-largest stretch of mangrove forests in India with 24 mangrove tree species and more than 120 bird species.
 It is home to the critically endangered white-backed vulture and the long billed vulture.